UtrechtUniversity/ricgraph/docs/ricgraph_restapi_gendoc.md

 Find information harvested from other source systems, not present in this source system

 The process of improving or enhancing information in a source system is called *enriching* that source system.
 This is only possible if you have harvested more than one source system.
 By using information found in one or more other harvested systems, information in this source system can be improved or enhanced.
 With this call you can enter a name of one of your source systems.
 Ricgraph will show what information can be added to this source system, based on the information harvested from other source systems.
+This call enriches persons.
+Note that if you specify *category_want*, you will need to add category *person* too, since otherwise you will not be able to find *person_identifying_nodes* (the nodes to add the newly found information to).